Grace Church Complex (Massapequa, New York)

-The Grace Church Complex, saw its 175th anniversary in 2019, is a historic Episcopal church complex in Massapequa, Nassau County, New York.
+The Grace Church Complex is a historic Episcopal church complex in Massapequa, Nassau County, New York.
 The complex consists of the church, surrounding parish cemetery, the Floyd-Jones family cemetery, and the DeLancey Floyd-Jones Free Library.
 The small church was built in 1844 by Elbert Floyd-Jones and remodeled in 1905.
 It is a frame structure on a brick foundation and consists of a vestibule, nave, and chancel.
 It is in the Gothic Revival style and features a square bell tower with modest spire.
-The church also has Tiffany glass windows added during the remodeling.
-Sometime after 1983, the old Grace Church was given to the Historical Society of the Massapequas.
+The church also has Tiffany glass windows added during the remodeling.> Sometime after 1983, the old Grace Church was given to the Historical Society of the Massapequas.

 The DeLancey Floyd-Jones Free Library was built in 1896 and is a two-by-two-bay one-room structure that served as the only public library in Massapequa for 60 years.
 The library was founded and built by DeLancey Floyd-Jones (1826–1902).
 Initially, the library, which Col. Floyd-Jones gave to Massapequa along with an endowment, was open three days a week and had enough space on its shelves to accommodate up to 2,500 books.

 It was listed on the National Register of Historic Places in 1983.
-It also includes two structures that are Oyster Bay municipal landmarks.
+It also includes three structures that are Oyster Bay municipal landmarks.